ParkYoungWoong/imazip/README.md

 - Type: `Number`,
 - Default: `1920`

-Specifies the largest(max) size of the image to be output.
+Specifies the largest(max) size of the image to be output.<br/>
-It is based on a larger value, regardless of the horizontal and vertical size of the image.
+It is based on a larger value, regardless of the horizontal and vertical size of the image.<br/>
 For example, if the value of `maxSize` is` 1200`, to ouput  '1200x720'px image from '2500x1500'px image Or to output `720x1200`px image from `1500x2500`px image.

 ### thumbnail